 Thar Be Dragons is a platform for theatrical dance research, education, and performance, created by Annamari Keskinen and Ryan Mason in 2018.
-Here, both choreographers bring their professional experience and individual artistic vision into collaboration.
+Thar be Dragons functions as a platform for both choreographers to create and present their collaborative and personal work.
 Their work explores notions of subconscious communication, revealing dense and sometimes unseen intimacy between the layers of our inner landscapes.
 Their staged work shifts between rapid changes of mood, sustained states of tension, and layered imagery, often encircling themes of death, the unknowable, the paradoxical, borders, silence, light, the mystical, and the quotidian.
-Thar Be Dragons presented their first full-length work, ‘Dying Animals Don’t Feel Sorry For Themselves’ at the Kaiku Club in Helsinki in 2018.
-They have been commissioned to create work for the Staatstheater Kassel, Staatstheater Braunschweig, and Hubbard Street Pro.
+Thar Be Dragons presented their first full-length work, DYING ANIMALS DON'T FEEL SORRY AT THEMSELVES at the Kaiku Club in Helsinki in 2018.
+They have been commissioned to create work for the Staatstheater Kassel, EI (2018), Staatstheater Braunschweig BLINK (2022), and Hubbard Street Pro.

-Currently based in Helsinki, Finland, Ryan Mason is a choreographer, performer, and teacher working throughout Europe and North America.
+Currently based in Helsinki, Finland, Ryan Mason is a choreographer, performer, and teacher working primarily throughout Europe and North America for the past 13 years.
 Graduating from California Institute of the Arts in 2007, he earned a BFA in Dance and Choreography.
 Ryan was a member of the Jose Limon Dance Company before joining the Staatstheater Kassel, under the direction of Johannes Wieland, where he also served as rehearsal director.
-In his choreographic work, Ryan searches for enigmatic states, taking them apart to look at them—for their absurdity, as well as for their sensory possibilities.